rust-lang/book/src/ch14-02-publishing-to-crates-io.md

   the remote server responded with an error (status 400 Bad Request): missing or empty metadata fields: description, license.
 Please see https://doc.rust-lang.org/cargo/reference/manifest.html for more information on configuring these fields
 ```

-This results in an error because you’re missing some crucial information: a
+This results in an error because you’re missing some crucial information: A
-description and license are required so people will know what your crate does
+description and license are required so that people will know what your crate
-and under what terms they can use it.
-In _Cargo.toml_, add a description that's
+does and under what terms they can use it.
+In _Cargo.toml_, add a description
-just a sentence or two, because it will appear with your crate in search
+that's just a sentence or two, because it will appear with your crate in search
 results.
-For the `license` field, you need to give a _license identifier value_.
+For the `license` field, you need to give a _license identifier
-The [Linux Foundation’s Software Package Data Exchange (SPDX)][spdx] lists the
+value_.
+The [Linux Foundation’s Software Package Data Exchange (SPDX)][spdx]
-identifiers you can use for this value.
-For example, to specify that you’ve
+lists the identifiers you can use for this value.
+For example, to specify that
-licensed your crate using the MIT License, add the `MIT` identifier:
+you’ve licensed your crate using the MIT License, add the `MIT` identifier:

 <span class="filename">Filename: Cargo.toml</span>